Force and geometric signatures of the creep-to-failure transition in a granular pile

+We quantify the coupling between force network dynamics and localized grain rearrangements by tracking their time-series evolution during creep phases that ultimately transition into avalanches (Fig. \ref{fig:difference}(d)).
+In this analysis, grains are defined as mobilized if they displace by at least one small-grain radius between successive frames.
+Our results demonstrate that the fraction of altered pixels within the force network varies tenfold before the mobilized grain fraction reaches a peak of 0.17.
+Crucially, force chain reconfiguration occurs even without detectable grain kinematics, establishing stress redistribution as an essential signature of creep and failure.
+This simultaneous measurement of internal forces and microstructural flow provides key physical insights into macroscopic granular failure.

+Further image analysis enables the identification and characterization of force chains within the granular pile (Fig. \ref{fig:forces}(a)).
+This image analysis relies on sequential intensity and length thresholding.
+Following contrast enhancement, the polarized light images are binarized using a global intensity threshold ($>30\%$ of background value) indicating higher-than-average load transmission.
+The length-thresholding consists of a connected-component analysis of grain contact points applied to the binary images where we retain only structures longer than five small-grain radii ($> 30$~mm).
+This length scale is chosen to ensure each identified chain encompasses at least two grain contacts.
+Having specified the thresholding procedure, force chains emerge as line segments of pixels that connect contact points.
+This typically results in approximately linear force chains (Fig. \ref{fig:forces}).

-Further analysis of our images allows us to locate and quantify force chains within the pile (see Fig. \ref{fig:forces}(a)).
-Here, we define force chains as semilinear grain clusters that carry a strong enough contact force to be highlighted in the assembly of photoelastic grains.
-Gratifyingly, large changes in force chain orientations coincide with large changes in the fraction of mobilized grains (see Figs \ref{fig:forces}(b) and \ref{fig:difference}(d)).
-The shift of the average force orientations (Fig. \ref{fig:forces}(b)) supports the stress redistribution observed as a precursor to significant grain flow.
-The orientations of strong force chains are predominantly at $\approx50-60^\circ$ to the horizontal, as shown in Fig. \ref{fig:forces}(c).
-There is also the presence of secondary (weaker) force chains that are oriented perpendicular to these force chains (see supplemental material).
-This analysis shows that as the pile creeps, the force structure rearranges which then leads to larger scale flow events.
-Just before failure the distribution of force chain orientations broadens, with a noticeable increase in orientations parallel to the surface of the pile, as there is preparation for the grain motion that follows.
-After failure, orientations parallel to the surface are dampened which lead to an increase in the average orientation of the force chains.
+Significant shifts in force chain orientations coincide directly with changes in the fraction of mobilized grains (Figs. \ref{fig:forces}(b) and \ref{fig:difference}(d)).
+This shift in average orientation underscores the stress redistribution that acts as a precursor to macroscopic grain flow.
+As shown in Fig. \ref{fig:forces}(c), primary force chains are oriented predominantly at 50°–65° relative to the horizontal, accompanied by a secondary network of perpendicularly oriented chains.
+This analysis demonstrates that force structure reorganization during creep precipitates larger-scale flow events.
+Immediately prior to failure, the distribution of force chain orientations broadens, exhibiting a noticeable increase in alignments parallel to the surface of the pile that facilitate the impending avalanche.
+Following failure, these surface-parallel orientations are suppressed, resulting in an overall increase in the average force chain orientation.